greecejs/docs/open-letter-to-startups.md

 ##### 19:25 - 19:55

-Presenting a new (or not so new) technology, e.g. mv* framework, template engine, etc.
+Presenting a new (or not so new) technology, e.g. mv* framework, template engine, language, platform, etc.

 ##### 20:05 - 20:15